DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ![Send claims to the ESFA be paid flow diagram](payments--send-claims-to-esfa-flow.png)

-Once a school submits a claim, it enters a queue waiting to be sent to the ESFA for payment.
-Claims are not automatically submitted to the ESFA.
+Once a school submits a claim, it enters a queue waiting for support to send to the ESFA for payment.
+We do not automatically submit claims to the ESFA.
 Support users can view these claims in the ‘All claims’ section or via an individual organisation’s claims page.
 These claims are in the ‘Submitted’ status.

 A support user must select the ‘Send claims to ESFA’ button to send all ‘Submitted’ claims to the ESFA.
-Before submitting, we show users how many claims will be sent and what will happen once they’ve sent them:
+Before submitting, we show users how many claims we will send and what will happen once we have sent them:

 > Selecting ‘Send claims’ will:
 >